zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is August 2, 2026, let's keep going!
+Today is August 3, 2026, let's keep going!
 As the saying goes.
-To be human is to hold sovereignty over one's fate.​
+Keep your eyes on the stars and your feet on the ground.